-The Company could not issue any securities under its registration statements on Form S-8 until it became current in its SEC reporting obligations for filing its periodic reports under the Securities Exchange Act of 1934 (the "Exchange Act").
-Consequently, during the first and second quarters of 2007, the Company extended the contractual terms of approximately 833,000 and 1.7 million vested stock options, respectively, held by former executives and other former employees.
-The Company accounted for the modifications to extend the contractual term of the awards for former executives and other former employees in accordance with SFAS 123R.
-Based on the guidance in SFAS 123R and related FASB Staff Positions, after the modification those stock options held by former executives and other former employees became subject to the provisions of EITF 00-19.
+The Company could not issue any securities under its registration statement on Form S-8 until it became current in its SEC reporting obligations for filing its periodic reports under the Exchange Act.
+Consequently, during the three and nine months ended September 30, 2007, the Company extended the contractual terms of approximately 0.4 million vested stock options and 2.1 million vested stock options, respectively, held by former executives and other former employees.
+The Company accounted for the modifications to extend the contractual term of the awards for former employees in accordance with SFAS 123R.
+As a result of the modifications, the Company recorded additional stock-based compensation of \$0.9 million and \$11.7 million in the three and nine months ended September 30, 2007, respectively.
+Based on the guidance in SFAS 123R and related FASB Staff Positions, after the modification those stock options held by former employees became subject to the provisions of EITF 00-19.
 As a result, certain of those stock option awards were reclassified as liability awards within current liabilities.
-Therefore, at the end of each reporting period, the Company determines the fair value of those awards utilizing the Black-Scholes valuation model and recognizes any change in fair value in the Company's Condensed Consolidated Statement of Operations in the period of change until the awards are exercised, expire, or are otherwise settled.
-As a result of the modifications, the Company recorded additional stock-based compensation of \$7.2 million and \$10.8 million in the three and six months ended June 30, 2007, respectively.
-The aggregate fair value of these liability awards included in current liabilities was \$4.5 million and \$1.1 million at June 30, 2007 and December 31, 2006, respectively.
-The Company recorded Other expense of \$0.2 million and \$0.9 million in the three and six months ended June 30, 2007 as a result of changes in the fair value of the liability awards.
+Accordingly, at the end of each reporting period, the Company determines the fair value of those awards utilizing the Black-Scholes valuation model and recognizes any change in fair value in the Company's Condensed Consolidated Statement of Operations in the period of change until the awards are exercised, expire or are otherwise settled.
+The Company recorded Other income of \$2.0 million and \$1.1 million in the three and nine months ended September 30, 2007 as a result of changes in the fair value of the liability awards.
+As of September 30, 2007, these options were exercised or had expired, with the exception of options held by one former employee.
+The fair values of the awards that were exercised or had expired during the quarter ended September 30, 2007 were remeasured on the respective dates of exercise or expiration and recorded as an increase in stockholders' equity.
+The aggregate fair value of these liability awards i